Cello Concerto (Walton): Background and first performances

 Walton had been regarded as avant garde in his youth, but by 1957, when he was in his mid-fifties, he was seen as a composer in the romantic tradition, and some thought him old-fashioned by comparison with his younger English contemporary Benjamin Britten.
 After his only full-length opera, Troilus and Cressida (1954), Covent Garden announced that his next major work would be a ballet score for the 1955–1956 season.
 The ballet, a version of Macbeth, fell through, because Margot Fonteyn, for whom it was intended, did not warm to the idea of playing Lady Macbeth.
 By the time an alternative subject was agreed, Walton was committed to writing a cello concerto and his ballet score never materialised.
 (Note: At Walton's suggestion Covent Garden instead commissioned Hans Werner Henze, who composed the music for Ondine.)
 The commission for the concerto was $3,000 – a substantial sum at the time.
 Walton commented that as a professional composer he would write anything for anybody, but "I write much better if they pay me in dollars".

 The concerto, commissioned by the cellist Gregor Piatigorsky, followed the conventional concerto form to the extent of having three contrasting movements.
 As with his earlier Violin Concerto, written for Jascha Heifetz, Walton worked in close collaboration with the soloist while composing the work, mostly by correspondence between the composer from his home on Ischia and the cellist, touring internationally.
 Piatigorsky remarked that the world in the 20th century got its cello concertos from England – those of Elgar and Delius and then Walton.

 The premiere was postponed from December 1956 because Piatigorsky was ill.
 It took place at Symphony Hall, Boston, with the Boston Symphony Orchestra conducted by Charles Munch.
 It received its first British performance within weeks, on 13 February 1957, again with Piatigorsky, this time with the BBC Symphony Orchestra under Sir Malcolm Sargent at the Royal Festival Hall.
 The work was first recorded shortly after the premiere, with the original forces.

 Analysis

 The concerto is in three movements, but does not follow the conventional concerto form of a brisk opening movement followed by a slow movement: like Walton's earlier concertos for viola and violin, the Cello Concerto has a moderately paced opening movement followed by a much quicker central scherzo.
 (Note: The musical analyst Anthony Burton comments that this pattern is similar to that of Prokofiev’s First Violin Concerto, which, he suggests, may have been Walton’s original model.)

-The concerto is scored for 2 flutes (second doubling piccolo), 2 oboes (second doubling cor anglais), 2 clarinets (second doubling bass clarinet), 2 bassoons (second doubling contrabassoon), 4 horns, 2 trumpets, 3 trombones, tuba, timpani, 3 percussion (vibraphone, xylophone, suspended cymbal, bass drum, castanets, snare drum), celesta, harp, strings.
+The concerto is scored for 2 flutes (second doubling piccolo), 2 oboes (second doubling cor anglais), 2 clarinets (second doubling bass clarinet), 2 bassoons (second doubling contrabassoon), 4 horns, 2 trumpets, 3 trombones, tuba, timpani, 3 percussionists (vibraphone, xylophone, suspended cymbal, bass drum, castanets, snare drum), celesta, harp, and strings.